-This Report is the result of the collective and intensive effort of a team of twenty multidisciplinary experts, academics and researchers.
-They are the following: the economists Jonás

-Fernández and Mónica Melle; academics and experts in international trade Inmaculada Rodríguez-Piñero, Ignacio García Bercero; the academics and professionals experts in digitalization and artificial intelligence Senén Barro, Antonio Bahamonde, Jesús Nieto, Alberto Gago and Juan Gandullo; the experts in green and energy transition in Europe Daniel Gayo with the support of Laura Lasheras; the academics and experts in Defense and Security Ana Botella, Adolfo Calatrava, Pau Mari-Klose and Domenec Ruiz Devesa; and academics and development experts José Antonio Sanahuja, Alberto Virella, Hana Jalloul and myself.
+This Report is the result of the collective and intensive effort of a team of multidisciplinary experts, academics and researchers.
+They are the following: the economists Jonás Fernández and Mónica Melle; academics and experts in international trade Inmaculada Rodríguez-Piñero, Ignacio García Bercero; the academics and professionals experts in digitalization and artificial intelligence Senén Barro, Antonio Bahamonde, Jesús Nieto, Alberto Gago and Juan Gandullo; the experts in green and energy transition in Europe Daniel Gayo with the support of Laura Lasheras; the academics and experts in Defense and Security Ana Botella, Pau Mari-Klose and Domenec Ruiz Devesa; and academics and development experts José Antonio Sanahuja, Alberto Virella, Hana Jalloul and myself.
 I would also like to thank Arancha González Laya and Alicia Garcia Herrero for their contribution in the fields of economic security and international trade.
+Allow me here to mention our colleague Adolfo Calatrava, who worked tirelessly on the defence and security aspects of this report and who died suddenly on the day of the European elections, June 9.
+We would like this report to be a tribute to his memory, a way of expressing our gratitude and in loving memory of the enormous gap that he has left us with.

-To all my colleagues, my most sincere gratitude for the effort and work carried out in a very short time, the enthusiasm - even the passion - in the countless video-conference sessions we have had, for the generosity both in presenting their ideas and their search for consensus, and above all for the deep conviction that everyone has shown regarding the importance of European social democracy.
-It has been a rewarding experience and, without a doubt, a precursor to future research and dialogue.
-We think that it is from Europe, a Europe that halts the reactionary wave of far-right populism within its own borders, where the progress of democracy can best be defended in the world together with social justice, the defence of human rights and a new era of multilateralism, because Europe can demonstrate the strength of social democracy as a global alternative to the new reactionary authoritarianisms that want to take us back to a dark past.
+To all my colleagues, my most sincere gratitude for the effort and work carried out in a very short time, the enthusiasm -even the passion- demonstrated in the countless video-conference sessions we have had, for the generosity both in presenting ideas and in the search for consensus, and above all for the deep conviction that everyone has shown regarding the importance of European social democracy.
+We think that it is from Europe where the progress of world democracy can best be defended together with social justice, the defence of human rights and a new era of multilateralism.
+Europe can -and should-demonstrate the strength of social democracy as a global alternative to the new reactionary authoritarianisms that want to take us back to a dark past.